General enquiries: 0800 326 5559

 • Ignoring rules or being disruptive

 As the child grows into a teenager and adult, these behaviours may get them into more significant trouble.
-They may find themselves disregarding laws, struggling with sexual impulses, or not being able to remember important things.

 It can sometimes be difficult to identify fetal alcohol syndrome as some symptoms can be misclassified as stubbornness or ignorance.
-Children may wrongly be perceived as troublesome or naughty, choosing to act in a disruptive way.

 In some situations, the condition can also be clouded by a child having a high IQ, which may encourage teachers to think nothing is wrong but the child’s attitude.
-Many who are born with the condition can also show no physical signs of it, further increasing the chance of it going unnoticed.

 Pregnancy and alcoholism